Residency Workshops and Classes with Jean Cherouny

 At the Art House in Middlebury's Marble Works,Jean discusses her rollerblade painting process with Middlebury College Students.
 More

 One way to paint is to loose yourself with the paint.
-New textures and tools can be instuments to see the paint from a different perspective.
-It is one way to thing of applying paint to the canvas using the floor to push into the surface with your moving legs.
+New tools like skates and her are the instuments to see the paint from a different perspective.
+It is just one way to think of applying paint to the canvas using the floor to push into the surface with your moving legs.
 As she works Jean is reminded of her days ski racing and using her legs to take her where she wants to go.
 Now her art provides her with a new journey into the contemporary art world.

 Her energy with paint creates subtle textures.
 Each painting may bring for the viewer an invigorateing sensation to the soul.
 This is a result of her constant relation to nature around her in her Vermont Home.
 Moving paint directly under her feet is a process which is propelled by Jean's physicality and subconscious relationship to the colors used all over the surface resulting in textures of woven color and light.